-Combustion efficiency is dependent upon using the right amount of air to consume the fuel.
+Combustion efficiency depends on using the right amount of air to consume the fuel.

-The presence of uncombusted or partially burnt fuel is indicative of incomplete combustion, which significantly reduces efficiency.
+The presence of uncombusted or partially burnt fuel indicates incomplete combustion, which significantly reduces efficiency.
 Therefore, burning the fuel in excess oxygen ensures that the fuel will achieve complete combustion.

-In the combustion process, all excess air heats in the combustion chamber, and this energy is lost out the exhaust.
+All excess air heats in the combustion chamber during the combustion process, and this energy is lost out of the exhaust.
 For this reason, the next governing factor of combustion control is to minimize the extra oxygen used to reduce the loss of energy from heat going up the stack.

-Stoichiometric combustion is a theoretical position in which the optimal amount of oxygen and fuel mix generates the most heat possible, and maximum combustion efficiency is achieved.
+Stoichiometric combustion is a theoretical position where the optimal amount of oxygen and fuel mix generates the most heat possible, achieving maximum combustion efficiency.
 There are no unburnt combustibles and no excess air.
 It is something to strive for, though, in reality, it does not exist.
 It is theoretical, and in an actual combustion process, the mixing between the air and fuel does not support the best conversion.

 In part two of this series, we will explore the balance of using excess air to consume combustibles while reducing energy loss up the stack.
-If you are interested in reading the Sage Metering white paper on this topic in its entirety, see Combustion Efficiency and Thermal Mass Flow Meters.
+If you are interested in reading the Sage Metering white paper on this topic, see Combustion Efficiency and Thermal Mass Flow Meters.